nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - long -> LoadLong(function.LongFunction&lt;Object&gt;: nameFunc, long: defaultValue) -> long
   - *example:* `LoadLong(NumberNameToString(),42L)`
-  - *for the current thread, load a long value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+  - *for the current thread, load a long value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*

 - Object -> LoadLong(String: name) -> Long
   - *example:* `LoadLong('foo',42L)`